jw3126/ThreadingTools.jl/README.md

 ```

 # Credits
-ThreadingTools was inspired and reuses some code of [`KissThreading`](https://github.com/mohamed82008/KissThreading.jl)
+ThreadingTools was inspired by and reuses some code of [`KissThreading`](https://github.com/mohamed82008/KissThreading.jl)